kbooms/java-programming/README.md

 - Intro to Java, Printing to Screen, Variables, Datatypes, Scanner, Loops
 - Classes and Objects
 	+ Basic review of Classes as Blueprints for Objects
+- Interfaces, Polymorphism demonstration

 **Changes:**

 [ 12/14/22 ]

 Added an Intro to Java section.
-It includes a basic overview of declaring and initializing variables, using the Scanner and Displaying output to the screen
+It includes a basic overview of declaring and initializing variables, using the Scanner and Displaying output to the screen.
+Added a bit on Interfaces and Polymorphism.

 [ 12/13/22 ]